dantheman213/spotify-playlist-to-json/README.md

 #### Start using the service

 The application is now running.
 Please visit [http://localhost:3000/playlist/abc123](http://localhost:3000/playlist/abc123) but use a real Spotify playlist ID.
 You can get an ID by right clicking a playlist in Spotify, share via URL, paste the URL into a text editor, and then extract the ID from the URL to give to the application.
+The app will return metadata such as title, artist(s), and album for all songs in the target playlist as an array of JSON objects.

+## How does it work?

+The Docker image built contains a special copy of Chrome used for headless browsing (program interacting with a website) and a REST web app that will automate actions in the browser and pull out publicly available data for that playlist and provide it to a consumer as a JSON payload.

 ## Development

 TODO

+### Installation

+TODO

+#### Debugging

+TODO

 ## Contribute

-Community feedback is welcome.
+Community feedback and teamwork is welcome.
 If you spot bugs or optimization issues in the code or believe that the README can be improved, feel free to submit a pull request.
 You're also welcome to submit a new issue as well that fully explains the problem and recommended solution.

 ## References